1Jayakrishnan/weather-project/README.md

 # 🌤️ Weather App

 A simple Django-based web application that allows users to search for a city and view its current weather conditions, including temperature, pressure, humidity, and a brief description.
-The app also displays a relevant image of the searched city using the Unsplash API.
+The app stores each search in the database along with a timestamp.

 ## 🔧 Features